 Composts, Mulches & Other Fertilizations

-We’re just getting started in our natural farming journey, so thanks for your interest.
-In time I hope to share a lot more actionable natural farming practices.
-As we learn and implement, we’ll let you know how it goes!
+We’re just getting started in our natural farming journey, and we appreciate you coming by for your interest.
+In time I hope to share a lot more actionable KNF practices.

-UP NEXT: Learn how to make one of the most heavily used natural farming fertilizers, fermented plant juice (FPJ).
+UP NEXT: Learn how to make one of the most used biofertilizers, fermented plant juice (FPJ).